dnbaker/dashing2/README.md

 Alternatively, you can build from source with  `git clone --recursive https://github.com/dnbaker/dashing2 && make -j4`.

-Dashing2 is written in C++17, and therefore needs a relatively recent compiler, but the binary will be smaller than the statically-linked options provided and the code may be more directly tailored to your architecture.
+Dashing2 now requires C++20, and therefore needs a relatively recent compiler, but the binary will be smaller than the statically-linked options provided and the code may be more directly tailored to your architecture.

 ## Versions + Configuration